 Pitching Mechanics 101

-When it comes to pitching instruction, there are a number of ideas and teachings out
+When it comes to pitching mechanics and pitching instruction, a number of myths and misconceptions get in the way of

 people don't understand what a pitcher's arm (actually) does

 the pitcher injury epidemic, I include a piece entitled...